 It is also considered to be home of the Maori fairies (patupaiarehe) who are the guardians of the area.
 So keep your eyes open!

 Bridal Veil Falls hike - Stairs

-You can stop here and head back to the carpark, or you can keep hiking to reach the midway viewpoint and the bottom of the falls bridge.
+You can stop here and head back to the carpark, or you can keep hiking to reach the midway viewpoint and the bridge at the bottom of the falls.